sljur/Super_Scouts/project_documentation/deliverable_2_requirements.md

 - As a group leader, I want to be able to communicate with the group members so that everyone is informed.
 - As a group member, I want to be able to communicate with the group leader and other group members so that I know about events and other details.

+### Media Page: Moderately Important Estimated Time: 1 Week
+- As a parent, I want to be able to see media from events so we can have access to notable experiences for our children.
+- As a group leader, I want to have a place to store media related to the troop so I have access to promotional content to improve membership.

 ## 8. Issue Tracker